ampproject/amphtml/extensions/amp-jwplayer/1.0/README.md

 ### Interactivity and API usage

-Bento enabled components in standalone use are highly interactive through their API.
+Bento components are highly interactive through their API.
 The `bento-jwplayer` component API is accessible by including the following script tag in your document:

 ```javascript
 await customElements.whenDefined('bento-jwplayer');